“IRDL offers an unparalleled opportunity for professional development and personal growth.” — 2015 IRDL Scholar

 - One-page cover letter of why you are applying.
 Please reflect on what you specifically hope to gain from participation in the Institute.

-- A letter from your Director or Dean (or supervisor, if you are a Director or Dean), addressing the following specific topics:
+- A signed letter from your Director or Dean (or supervisor, if you are a Director or Dean), addressing the following specific topics:

 - An awareness that your librarian will return to the home institution with a project ready to run.
 You will support, as appropriate for your institution, time to complete the work.
+In our experience a successful IRDL project has required a half day per week of research time granted.

 - Any available resources the Scholar will have to complete the work (examples: access to research consultant, statistical consultant, specialized software).